- Just when you thought COBIT’s relevance has faded, soaring data breach fines are pushing it back to center stage.

 - NIST is used by organizations of all sizes across industries.

-Key differentiators and strengths of COBIT
+What are the key differentiators and strengths of COBIT?

 There are several differentiators and strengths that set COBIT apart from ITIL and NIST:

-Broad, holistic approach: Like NIST, COBIT integrates multiple frameworks.
+- Broad, holistic approach: Like NIST, COBIT integrates multiple frameworks.
 However, COBIT’s specific focus is IT governance, risk management, and compliance.
 In contrast, ITIL’s primary focus is IT service management, while NIST prioritizes cybersecurity risk management.

 That said, it’s now possible to map NIST CSF 2.0 functions with the corresponding governance and management objectives of COBIT 2019.
 What this does is ensure your organization’s cybersecurity controls are aligned with both business objectives and risk tolerance levels.

-Flexibility: With COBIT 2019, you get design factors and focus areas to customize a governance system that fits your unique business needs.
+- Flexibility: With COBIT 2019, you get design factors and focus areas to customize a governance system that fits your unique business needs.

-Risk management focus: COBIT places a stronger emphasis on risk mitigation than ITIL.
+- Risk management focus: COBIT places a stronger emphasis on risk mitigation than ITIL.

-Clear distinction between governance and management: COBIT is the only one of the three that explicitly separates the governance and management of information and technology.
+- Clear distinction between governance and management: COBIT is the only one of the three that explicitly separates the governance and management of information and technology.

 To choose the right framework for your business needs, consider these factors: